A short term payment if your partner has recently died.

 - you re-partner

-- you change your address
+- you move

 - your income changes

-There are rules about getting your payment when you leave Australia.
+There are rules about how long your Bereavement Allowance can be paid when you travel outside Australia.